 Have you ever played with the leftover pizza boxes?
 Packaging is inherently interesting, and adding interactive elements gives brands the engagement they seek.
 Interactive packaging follows the basic idea of engagement by piquing the interest of consumers not only in the product inside but also in the packaging itself.

 To simply understand the term, think of small games that you can usually see on the papers that line fast-food trays.
 They have sudoku, connect the dot, and X and O printed on them.
 This was the early stage of introducing interaction in packaging.

-An example of this type of packaging is the beer bottles with coloring or “connect the dots” labels which invite the drinker to draw upon the label.
-Clothing boxes that have instructions to be turned into hangers or furniture packaging with the instructions to build on them are a few more examples.
+An example of this type of packaging is the beer bottles with coloring or “connect the dots” labels.
+It invites the drinker to draw upon the label.
+Clothing boxes that have instructions are to be turned into hangers or furniture packaging with instructions.
+Which build on them are a few more examples.